AndreaFitz/safeguarding-hub/README.md

 ---
 ## User Stories
-    1. User friendly navigation and responsive design
+-  User friendly navigation and responsive design
-    2. Testimonials
+-  Testimonials
-    3. Simple and intuitive layout
+-  Simple and intuitive layout
-    4. Principles of Safeguarding
+-  Principles of Safeguarding
-    5. Recognise and understand what safeguarding is
+-  Recognise and understand what safeguarding is

-## UX design
+## UX Design
 - **Colours**
     Earth colours chosen for a calming feel to the website.
 Blue and brown are often associated with nature, representing the earth and the sky.
 This natural pairing feels harmonious.
 - **Font**
-    Montserrat is relaxed, welcoming, friendly, easy on the eye for all ages, the neuro-diverse and people with learning difficulties.
+    Montserrat is relaxed, welcoming, friendly and easy on the eye for all ages, the neuro-diverse and people with learning difficulties.

 ## Features